 - 2 Click Start, then click Run.
-The Run dialog box opens. - 3 In the Open text box, type d:runmenu.exe (where d is the drive letter of the CD or DVD drive). - 4 Click OK.
+The Run dialog box opens. - 3 In the Open text box, type d:\runmenu.exe (where d is the drive letter of the DVD/CD-RW or DVD-RW/CD-RW drive). - 4 Click OK. - 5 If this is the first time you have inserted the red Drivers and Applications CD, accept the End User License Agreement (EULA) by clicking Yes, I accept it, then clicking Continue.
+The Gateway Driver and Application Recovery program starts and the Drivers and Application Recovery tab appears. - 6 Click the Web Updates tab.

-- 5 If this is the first time you have inserted the red Drivers and Applications disc, accept the End User License Agreement (EULA) by clicking Yes, I accept it, then clicking Continue.
-The Gateway Driver and Application Recovery program starts and the Drivers and Application Recovery tab appears. - 6 Click the Web Updates tab. - 7 Click Check Now.
+- 7 Click Check Now.
 The Connect window opens. - 8 Install available updated device drivers by following the on-screen instructions.
 Depending on the device driver you are updating, you may only need to restart your notebook to complete the installation.
 However, if a setup wizard opens when you restart your notebook, follow the on-screen instructions.